Fort Purcell: History

 The Fort was built by the Dutch at an unascertained date in either the late 16th or very early 17th century, and was known by the Spanish authorities in Puerto Rico as the "donjon" (from which the English name, "the Dungeon" comes – the fort has never actually been used as a dungeon).
 The fort was originally only earthen, and was occupied intermittently, but it was restored by the Dutch privateer Joost van Dyk in 1625 or 1626.

 Documents from archives in Seville, Spain, report about two attacks that the Spanish made on Tortola in 1646 and 1647.
 The reports indicate that the Spanish anchored a warship in Soper's Hole at West End and landed men ashore.
 They then sent another warship to blockade Road Harbour.
 After a team of scouts returned a safe report, the Spanish landed more men and attacked Fort Purcell by foot from the land.
 The Dutch were massacred and the Spanish soldiers then moved overland to Road Town.

 The Fort fell into disrepair, but was restored in the early 1650s during the First Anglo–Dutch War.
 Reports of the next vary according to historical sources.
 Dutch historians aver that at the outbreak of the Third Anglo-Dutch War, the then (Dutch) owner of Tortola, Willem Hunthum, put Tortola under the protection of Sir William Stapleton, the English Governor-General of the Leeward Islands.
 Colonel William Burt was dispatched to Tortola to oversee the annexation on the understanding that the island would be returned to the Dutch when peace was declared.
-However, the British decided that Tortola had strategic importance and reneged upon the bargain, retaining control of the island.
+However, the English decided that Tortola had strategic importance and reneged upon the bargain, retaining control of the island.
 But before leaving the island, Colonel Burt destroyed the Dutch forts and removed all their cannon to avoid any inclination of the Dutch settlers to rebel.
 The English version suggests that Colonel Burt was sent to attack Tortola with a meagre force of 100 men, but that the Dutch immediately surrendered.
 Recognising that he could not hold the island, Burt dismantled the forts and removed the weaponry before returning to Saint Kitts.
-After the end of the war, the Dutch asked for return of the island, but the British declined.
+After the end of the war, the Dutch asked for return of the island, but the English declined.
 Fort Purcell was not rebuilt.

-Accordingly, in 1686, when pirates attacked a new British settlement, there was no fort and the island was taken easily.
+Accordingly, in 1686, when pirates attacked a new English settlement, there was no fort and the island was taken easily.
 By 1715, the fort had still not been rebuilt when Captain Chandler, on HMS Winchelsey, made a report on the islands.